dcstang/mr-motion-margins/README.md

-# MR-Mmotion-Margins (MMM)
+# MR-Motion-Margins (MMM)
-Magnetic Resonance Linear Accelerator Imaging data motion and margins calculations
+Magnetic Resonance Linear Accelerator Imaging Data Motion and Margins Calculations

 ## About
 This project was initially created to analyse MR-Linac data in relation to